A Way Home housing endowment helps families in need

 The Start-up Phase

-Because the endowment will not be fully funded until 2020, advocates from the faith community raised approximately $450,000 for a start-up phase that launched in October 2014.
+Since the endowment was not fully funded until summer 2019, advocates from the faith community raised approximately $450,000 for a start-up phase that launched in October 2014.
 FFTC and the Merancas Foundation also contributed for a total of $1.4 million.

 During the start-up phase, more than 360 homeless families encompassing more than 1,211 individuals received housing support and targeted prevention.
 Charlotte Family Housing, Salvation Army and Renaissance West provided housing assistance, and Crisis Assistance Ministry provided targeted prevention.